Are insomnia and sleep apnea related?

 Symptoms and Diagnosis of Sleep Disorders

-Recognizing the symptoms of sleep disorders is the first step towards diagnosis and treatment.
+Recognizing the symptoms of sleep disorders is the first step toward diagnosis and treatment.
 Both insomnia and sleep apnea can lead to restless nights, characterized by frequent awakenings and difficulty falling back asleep.

 Other common symptoms include daytime fatigue, morning headaches, and difficulty concentrating.
 These symptoms can significantly impact daily functioning and quality of life.